alex-moffat/Code-Challenges/2020-10-21/README.md

 ## Challenge_1 Requirements
 Given a string, return true if the string is a palindrome and false if it isn’t.
-- Include spaces and punctuation in deciding if the string is a palindrome.
+- <b>Include spaces</b> and punctuation in deciding if the string is a palindrome.
-- Exclude spaces
+- <b>Exclude spaces</b> and punctuation in deciding if the string is a palindrome.

 ### Output
 ![Alt Text](https://github.com/alex-moffat/Code-Challenges/blob/main/2020-10-21/Screenshot_2020-10-20.jpg "Screenshot_2020-10-20")